decred/dcrdocs/docs/wallets/cli/cli-installation.md

 !!! tip "Looking for a more advanced setup?"

-    If you are interested in advanced configurations or Solo POS Voting, consider reading the [Solo Voting](../../advanced/solo-proof-of-stake-voting.md) guide.
+    If you are interested in advanced configurations or Solo PoS Voting, consider reading the [Solo Voting](../../advanced/solo-proof-of-stake-voting.md) guide.

     If you are interested in networking between multiple devices, consider reading the [Secure Cold Wallet](../../advanced/secure-cold-wallet-setup.md) guide.